Cedargrove Park Stormwater Management Facility Sediment Removal and Retrofit

 Q. I have heard that there will be no aeration device in the pond, is that true?

-A. That is correct, there will be no aeration system.
+A. That is correct, there is no aeration system.
 We do not have aeration systems at any pond in the City of Peterborough.
 The vast majority of stormwater management ponds in general in Ontario do not have aeration systems.
 The pond is an on-line system where water flows through during periods of rain and that is what facilitates movement through the pond.
-Yes, it is true that during dry conditions the SWM ponds can become somewhat stagnant until the next rain.
-Aeration systems in ponds is something we have looked into but with it comes installing power to the system as well as annual maintenance of the system.
-Currently, the City is already struggling to meet the annual maintenance needs of the facilities and we do not have additional resources to also maintain aeration systems within the ponds.
+Yes, it is true that during dry conditions the SWM ponds can become somewhat stagnant until the next rain and these facilities are meant to capture pollution and contaminants from urban runoff by design to protect our natural watercourses so the water is not "clean".
+Aeration systems in ponds are something we have looked into but with it comes installing power to the system as well as annual maintenance of the system.
+Currently, the City is already struggling to meet the annual maintenance needs of these facilities and we do not have additional resources to add, maintain and power aeration systems within each pond.

 Q. Can you provide more details on the tree planting?
 I heard the City ran out of trees.